Terms of Service and New Patient Agreement,

 Right to Receive a Copy of this Notice

-If you ask, you may obtain a copy of this Notice, even if you have agreed to receive the notice electronically.
+Upon written request, you may obtain a copy of this Notice, even if you have agreed to receive the notice electronically.
+Please send any such request to the HIPAA Privacy Officer at the address or email address listed below.

 Right to Change Terms of this Notice